FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 # Development

-This repo provides a multi-dimensional development environment to help developers work with the font-awesome plugin under a variety of conditions: WordPress version tags `4.9.8` and `latest`, crossed with `development` and `integration`.
+This repo provides a multi-dimensional Docker-based development environment to help developers work with the `font-awesome` plugin under a variety of conditions: WordPress version tags `4.9.8` and `latest`, crossed with `development` and `integration`.

-The `development` option mounts this plugin code as a read-write volume inside the container, and also sets up the environment for the React admin app to do hot module loading through the webpack dev server.
+The `development` option mounts this plugin code as a read-write volume inside a container, and also sets up the environment for the React admin app to do hot module loading through the webpack dev server.

 The `integration` option does _not_ mount this plugin code in the container.
 Instead, it expects you